mouradski/xrp-validator-monitoring/README.md

-# Simple XRP Validator monitor
+# Simple XRP Validator monitoring

 Create an account for free at : https://sms.to/ (3 free sms)